academind/react-complete-guide-course-resources/other/course-update-guide-udemy.md

 ## Which sections are affected?

-- Almost all the sections before the "Diving into Redux" section (i.e., that's the first section that's not affected) - any other sections after that section are not affected
+- **Almost all the sections up to the "Diving into Redux" section** (excluded, i.e., that's the first section that remains unchanged) - any other sections after that section are not affected
 - Exceptions:
   - **"JavaScript Refresher"** did not change
   - **"An Alternative Way Of Building Components: Class-based Components"** did not change
   - **"Replacing Redux with React Hooks"** section was removed (though the videos can still be accessed - [learn more](#what-happened-to-the-old-course-content))
-  - **"Animating React Apps"** → old lectures were removed since this section received a big update earlier in 2023 (the old lectures which were a couple of years now were removed - but they're also still accessible, [learn more](#what-happened-to-the-old-course-content)
+  - **"Animating React Apps"** → old lectures were removed since this section received a big update earlier in 2023 (the old lectures which were a couple of years now were removed - but they're also still accessible, [learn more](#what-happened-to-the-old-course-content))
 - Below you find a [section-by-section guide](#section-by-section-guide-on-what-changed--how-to-continue) that explains what changed in each affected section and what that means for you if you're currently taking that section

 ## How's the update provided to you?

 - The new content is **inserted into the existing course** (i.e., you get it for free!)
 - New content is inserted before old content → If a section is affected, its new lectures are added in front of the old lectures
-- "--- LEGACY CONTENT BELOW ---" separator lectures were added to separate old from new lectures
+- `--- LEGACY CONTENT BELOW ---` separator lectures were added to separate old from new lectures
 - You can therefore finish a section you're currently taking by ignoring its new lectures and then moveing to the next section where you ignore the old lectures
-- The "--- LEGACY CONTENT BELOW ---" lectures contain links that will get you to the next lecture you should watch (i.e., the first lecture of the following section)
+- The `--- LEGACY CONTENT BELOW ---` lectures contain links that will get you to the next lecture you should watch (i.e., the first lecture of the following section)
 - A couple of sections that teach basic React concepts (e.g., "React Basics & Working with Components") were "merged" into three new "React Essentials" sections
 - Since number of "basic sections" changed, the sections were not actually merged - instead, the old basic sections were moved to the end of the course and three new "React Essentials" sections were inserted after the "JavaScript Refresher" section
-- If you're currently in one of these "old basic sections" (which are now marked as LEGACY and were moved to the end of the course), you can simply continue in there and then switch to the "Styling React Components" section once you reached the end of the "Rendering Lists & Conditional Content" section (a link is provided in the last lecture of that section)
+- If you're currently in one of these "old basic sections" (which are now marked as `LEGACY` and were moved to the end of the course), you can simply continue in there and then switch to the "Styling React Components" section once you reached the end of the "Rendering Lists & Conditional Content" section (a link is provided in the last lecture of that section)
 - Alternatively, you can "restart" by going to the first lecture in the new "React Essentials - Components, JSX, Props, State & More" section (consider ramping up the video playback speed if you already learned about some key React concepts)

 ## What happened to the old course content?

-- Old sections & lectures are marked as LEGACY or separated by the "--- LEGACY CONTENT BELOW ---" lecture
+- Old sections & lectures are marked as `LEGACY` or separated by the `--- LEGACY CONTENT BELOW ---` lecture
 - The old content will be kept around until at least **December 11th 2023** - if a lot of students are consuming that old content by that time, the transition period will be prolonged until January 15th
 - An educational announcement will be sent out one week before the old content gets unpublished - so check the [announcements section in the Udemy course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/learn/lecture/25888820#announcements) regularly
 - Even after that date, the old videos will still be available as they will be attached to a [special lecture](https://www.udemy.com/course/react-the-complete-guide-incl-redux/learn/lecture/25764404#announcements) that's in the course (i.e., you can download them from there)